 If you have a dark roof, then you need to add a multiplier of 1.15 to any of the above formulas (Formula 1 and Formula 2) that apply to you.
 This holds because such roofs absorb more heat than roofs of brighter colors.
 And the heat they absorb leaks into the attic area, making the place even hotter.

 Why Do Attics With Steep Roof Need Attic Fans With Higher Capacity Than Those With Flat Roof?

 From the values above, you can tell that attics with steep roofs need solar-powered attic fans with higher CFM than flat roofs.
 This holds because an attic with a steep roof has more air space than a relatively flat roof.

 In other words, steep-roofed attics retain more air than those with flatter roofs, and they will need stronger attic ventilation to push out the extra air.

 How to Size Solar Attic Fans for You Attic?

-While the formulas or calculations mentioned in the introduction are commonplace amongst solar attic fans installers, there are actually some extra steps to follow to precisely determine the capacity of the attic fan you need for your attic.
+While the formulas or calculations mentioned in the introduction are commonplace amongst solar fans installers, there are actually some extra steps to follow to precisely determine the capacity of the attic fan you need for your attic.